interstitialRedirectModalTitle

 Mobilize the most inclusive COP ever, ensuring that decisions and discussions, and how the solutions are implemented, are truly inclusive and done in collaboration with Indigenous Peoples and local communities.

-To accomplish these goals, we've been advocating for both swifter transition to renewable energy source and more use of natural climate solutions, and more investment from both the public and private sectors, especially to help those countries that have been most affected the impacts of climate change.
-We're also working to ensure Indigenous and local community voices are heard, as these are the people who know best how to work with nature in their communities.
+We are advocating for a swifter transition to renewable energy sources, greater use of natural climate solutions, and more investment from both the public and private sectors, especially to help those countries that have been most affected by the impacts of climate change.

 As a global society, we must: